 The majority of the practice and extension for grammar skills in my classroom happens on subsequent days.
 I would strongly encourage you NOT to assign a long worksheet on the day you first introduce a new concept to your students.
 The last thing we want is to have our kids incorrectly practice a skill that confuses them and fail the assignment.
 So what’s a better approach?

 I can only speak to how I organize my instruction because of the way I structure my daily lessons.
 Yours will obviously be different.
 What I can tell you is that it’s not effective to teach grammar in an isolated unit and never come back to it.
 What I’ve found most foolproof is to embed it as part of daily instruction (or at least as often as you can).
-In my classroom, I try to spend about ten to fifteen minutes each period reinforcing the skill I first introduced through direct instruction (which I usually do on a Monday).
-I don’t assign homework until I notice students are becoming more comfortable with our in-class practice.
+Try to spend a small chunk of time each period reinforcing the skill that was introduced through direct instruction.

-Need some ideas for how you can incorporate extension activities into your daily lessons?
-Read on.
+Here are some ideas for how you can incorporate extension activities into your daily lessons.

 One activity I like to use with commas is to print out words and punctuation marks that comprise complete sentences on separate sheets of paper.
 For example: